5 Mullein Leaf Benefits

 3. Mullein Leaf May Be Anti-inflammatory

 With aging comes an increased risk of long-term inflammation.
-Chronic Inflammation is linked to increased joint pain, decreased range of motion, and increased risk for diseases like osteoarthritis.
+Chronic Inflammation is linked to increased joint pain, decreased range of motion, and increased risk for joint-related disease.

-Mullein leaf supplements may help to reduce the inflammation and cartilage damage associated with osteoarthritis.
-One test-tube study investigated the ability of mullein to decrease inflammation in cartilage cells that mimicked the damage that comes with osteoarthritis.
+Mullein leaf supplements may help reduce inflammation and cartilage damage.
+A preliminary lab test-tube study investigated the ability of mullein to decrease inflammation in cartilage cells.
 The study compared mullein against Devil’s Claw to assess which herb would be more effective as an anti-inflammatory.
-The study found that the mullein leaf extract was more effective at reducing inflammation caused by osteoarthritis than Devil’s Claw, a potent anti-inflammatory.
+The study found that the mullein leaf extract was more effective at reducing inflammation than Devil’s Claw, a potent anti-inflammatory.

 The anti-inflammatory potential of mullein leaf may also translate into pain reduction.
 Higher amounts of inflammation are linked to a greater perception of pain in the body.
-One animal study found that mullein leaf extract was able to reduce pain similarly to aspirin.
-Furthermore, mullein leaf provided faster relief from pain than aspirin.
+One animal study found that mullein leaf extract was able to reduce pain.

-Mullein leaf may also be an effective pain reliever for those suffering from acute ear infections.
-Mullein leaf and garlic oil have been an often recommended approach to ear infections in both kids and adults alike in naturopathic medicine.\ One study followed 103 children between the ages of 6 and 18 years of age who had been diagnosed with pain associated with acute otitis media, or an infection of the middle ear.
+Mullein leaf may also help relieve discomfort in those with acute ear infections.
+Mullein leaf and garlic oil are often recommended in naturopathic medicine for ear infections in both kids and adults.
+One study followed 103 children aged 6 to 18 who had been diagnosed with pain associated with acute otitis media, an infection of the middle ear.
 The children were randomly assigned to receive either mullein and garlic oil drops or ear drops to reduce pain.
-After three days, the amount of pain in both groups was assessed.
+After 3 days, the pain intensity in both groups was assessed.
 The study found that the mullein and garlic drops were just as effective as the pain-reducing medicine at relieving pain from an ear infection.

 5. Mullein Leaf May Be a Potent Antimicrobial

 With the ever-growing concern over superbugs that are resistant to conventional medications like antibiotics and anti-parasitics, wide-ranging and effective antimicrobial interventions are needed.
 Mullein leaf may be one of those interventions.
-Studies suggest that mullein leaf has a wide range of antimicrobial activity.
-One test-tube study assessed the antimicrobial activity of mullein against both Gram-negative and Gram-positive bacteria.
-Gram-negative bacteria are thin-cell walled while Gram-positive bacteria have thick cell walls.
-The study found that mullein leaf extract was effective against both Gram-negative and Great positive bacteria although the Gram-negative bacteria were less affected by the mullein extract.
+Studies suggest that mullein leaf has broad-spectrum antimicrobial activity.
+A preliminary lab test-tube study assessed the antimicrobial activity of mullein against both Gram-negative and Gram-positive bacteria.
+Gram-negative bacteria are thin-walled, while Gram-positive bacteria have thick cell walls.
+The study found that mullein leaf extract was effective against both Gram-negative and Gram-positive bacteria, although the Gram-negative bacteria were less affected by the mullein extract.

 While studies suggest that mullein may be a broad-ranging antimicrobial, one study investigating its effects against harmful fungi found that it didn’t have any effect.